 Name of entity Country of incorporation Nature of relationships The Stock Exchange of Thailand Thailand The ultimate shareholder, all directors are representatives of the ultimate shareholder.
-SET Venture Holding Co., Ltd. (Date of incorporation on 21 May 2020) Thailand A major shareholder, all directors are representatives of the ultimate shareholder.
+Settrade.com Company Limited Thailand A major shareholder, all directors are representatives of the ultimate shareholder.
+Digital Access Platform Company Limited Thailand A major shareholder, all directors are representatives of the ultimate shareholder.